 The principal activities of the Bank are to undertake banking, financing and investing activities through various Islamic financing and investment products such as Murabaha, Mudarba, Musharika, Wakala, Sukuk and Ijarah.
 The activities of the Bank are conducted in accordance with the Islamic Sharia'a principles and within the provisions of its Memorandum and Articles of Association.

 2. Application of new and revised International Financial Reporting Standards ("IFRS")

-2.1 Standards, amendments and interpretations
+2.1 New and amended standards and interpretations